Paris, also known as the City of Love, is a must-visit destination on your next trip to France!

-Located just 400 meters from Arc de Triomphe, this 5-star accommodation features a fine-dining restaurant, a bar, garden terrace, and beautiful city views.
-The rooms are of contemporary design and fitted with a minibar, flat-screen tv, floor-to-ceiling windows, spacious living with seating area, large comfortable beds, private bathroom, and a balcony with a view of Arc de Triomphe and the Eiffel Tower.
+Located just 400 meters from Arc de Triomphe, this 5-star accommodation features a fine-dining restaurant, a bar, a garden terrace, and beautiful city views.
+The rooms are of contemporary design and fitted with a minibar, flat-screen tv, floor-to-ceiling windows, spacious living with seating area, large comfortable beds, a private bathroom, and a balcony with a view of Arc de Triomphe and the Eiffel Tower.
 A buffet breakfast is also served for all guests.
 Recommended place to stay for couples, families, and friends for a luxury stay in Paris!

 Mid Range: Hotel des Grands Boulevards

 I personally stayed at Hotel des Grands Boulevards and can’t recommend this place enough!
-Located right in central Paris and walking distance to the metro, shops, cafes, popular attractions, and more!
+Located right in central Paris and within walking distance to the metro, shops, cafes, popular attractions, and more!
 The hotel features a rooftop bar and terrace, an in-house restaurant, free wifi, and a 24-hour front desk.
 The rooms have beautiful french decor and are fitted with air-conditioning, flat-screen tv, large comfortable beds, and a private bathroom.
 A buffet breakfast is also included for all guests.
 Affordable place to stay for couples, friends, and families.

 Budget: Peace & Love Hostel